How to Cover Up Sunburn With MakeupJune 25, 2021

-STEP 1: Use Gentle Makeup
+STEP 2: Use a Gentle Foundation Makeup